Essential oils are amazing! Their aromas are fresh and uplifting, and create a good mood and bright aroma.

 What is Phototoxicity?

-Which Citrus Essential Oils are Photosensitive?
+Which Citrus Oils are Photosensitive?

-- Bergamot
+- Bergamot essential oil

-- Grapefruit
+- Grapefruit essential oil

-- Lemon (cold pressed)
+- Lemon essential oil (cold pressed)

-- Lime (cold pressed)
+- Lime essential oil (cold pressed)

-- Bitter Orange
+- Bitter Orange essential oil

 For more information about essential oil safety on your skin, contact a doctor or dermatologist.
-Most importantly, if you suspect you may be at risk of a phototoxic reaction, always consult a doctor.
+Most importantly, if you suspect you may be at risk of a phototoxic reaction, consult a doctor.

 Steam Distilled Citrus Oils Aren’t Phototoxic